Edward Olivares Player Props: Royals vs. Dodgers

-The Kansas City Royals, including Edward Olivares (.222 on-base percentage in past 10 games, 84 points below season-long percentage), battle starting pitcher Julio Urias and the Los Angeles Dodgers at Kauffman Stadium, Saturday at 7:15 PM ET.
+On Sunday, Edward Olivares (.257 on-base percentage in past 10 games, 52 points below season-long percentage) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-2) against the Dodgers.

 Edward Olivares Game Info & Props vs. the Dodgers